sassek70/A-Not-So-Magical-Gathering/README.md

 # A-Not-So-Magical-Gathering

-This is my capstone project at Flatiron School and was developed using React.js and Ruby on Rails.
+A Not So Magical Gathering is my capstone project at Flatiron School and was developed using React.js and Ruby on Rails.
+This application is Player vs. Player card game that uses Ruby-on-Rails Action Cable and React.js websockets to connect two players in a game session.

 ##GETTING STARTED: